 By default, the display scale is set to 100%, but this can be increased by enabling Fractional Scaling under the Display section of the Settings menu and increasing the scaling as needed.
 Most applications zoom in as expected, including Firefox; the only ones that don’t reflect the change is the Steam client itself and the games I run with it (whether natively or through Proton).

-Testing to see whether games can really run at 165 Hz with Vsync on, I tested Gang Beasts and Rocket League.
-Rocket League was tested with Proton 6.3-6, and here I can also confirm the 165 Hz refresh rate works with Vsync on (after lowering game resolution and graphics).
+Testing to see whether games can really run at 165 Hz with vsync on, I tested Gang Beasts and Rocket League.
+Gang Beasts was tested natively, and with lowering the graphics preset and resolution, I can confirm the 165 Hz actually works with vsync on.
+Game was smooth as butter.
+Rocket League was tested with Proton 6.3-6, and here I can also confirm the 165 Hz refresh rate works with vsync on (after lowering game resolution and graphics).

-Now, though I have only tested this briefly, and confirmed using MangoHud that the game indeed runs at 165 FPS, it doesn’t look any smoother than playing the game at 60 FPS.
-I’m not seeing any significant difference.
+Now, though I have only tested this briefly, it seems even if the game runs at 165 FPS, it doesn’t look any smoother than playing the game at 60 FPS.
+My eye could be tricking me on this, as it was the only thing I used to confirm whether this is the case.
+But so far, I’m not seeing any difference.